 If a vessel operator does not follow the RSA reporting requirements, the vessel will be removed from the RSA program, and the compensation fishing permit will be revoked.
 In addition, they are subject to fines and/or sanctions if the terms and conditions are not followed.

 Yes.
-NOAA Fisheries has a sanction check policy that is used to vet vessels that are put forward by the grant recipient to conduct RSA compensation fishing.
+NOAA Fisheries uses a sanction check policy to vet vessels that are to conduct RSA compensation fishing.
 If a vessel conflicts with the criteria outlined in this policy, the vessel will not be issued a compensation fishing permit.

 RSA Quota Monitoring

-Vessel reports, in conjunction with dealer reports, are used to monitor and track RSA compensation fishing activities.
+We use vessel reports, in conjunction with dealer reports, to monitor and track RSA compensation fishing activities.

-18. What is the responsibility of the grant recipient in overseeing RSA compensation fishing activities that occur under their grant?
+What is the grant recipient’s responsibility in overseeing RSA compensation fishing activities that occur under their grant?

-NOAA Fisheries considered implementing a regulation that would require a dealer to explicitly identify RSA quota purchases.
-However, it was decided that this requirement would have marginal benefit, and that there are more effective ways to match RSA vessel reports with dealer reports using RSA trip audit procedures.
-The primary concern with an RSA dealer regulation is that data quality would likely be poor, and that enforceability would be difficult given the dependency between the vessel and the dealer.
+NOAA Fisheries considered this option.
+However, we determined that this requirement would have marginal benefit, and that using RSA trip audit procedures is a more effective way to match RSA vessel reports with dealer reports.
+The primary concerns with an RSA dealer regulation are that data quality would likely be poor, and that enforceability would be difficult given the dependency between the vessel and the dealer.